Brianna1915403/code-name-story/README.md

 ```
 ### **Story 003**
 #### **Card:** As a user, I can sort stories by alphabetical order, and likes by dropdown menu selection.
+#### **Conversation** This sorting will result in arranging the searched content in one of the four possible ways, in either ascending, descending alphabetic order, or most popular.
+#### **Conformity** Add a story with the title “A” that gets 5 likes and another story with the tile “Z” which has 12 likes.
+Sort stories by descending alphabetical order and “Z” will show before “A”, sort by ascending alphabetical order and “A” will show before “Z”, and sort by descending number of likes “Z” will show before “A”, sort by ascending number of likes and “A” will show before “Z”.
 ```php
     public function getAllOrdered($order_by) {
         switch($order_by) {